gotcha84/rendering/README.md

 * F9: house (view2)

 Rendering:
-* o: toggle using OpenGL's default rasterizer and my implementated rasterizer (print time taken to render object if using my rasterizer)
+* o: Toggle using OpenGL's default rasterizer and my implementated rasterizer (print time taken to render object if using my rasterizer).
-* b: toggle implementation and bounding boxes for two-level hierarchy (determines which triangles need to be rasterized)
+* b: Toggle implementation and bounding boxes for two-level hierarchy (determines which triangles need to be rasterized).

 ![house view1 with rasterizer and bounding boxes](rendering.png "house view1 with rasterizer and bounding boxes")